 BOOK REVIEW

-Relating through Technology.
-Advances in Personal Relationships by Jeffrey A. Hall (2020) Cambridge University Press, Cambridge, 239pp., £85 (hardback) ISBN 978-1-10848330-8
+Relating through Technology: Advances in Personal Relationships by Jeffrey A. Hall (2020) Cambridge University Press, Cambridge, 239pp., £85 (hardback) ISBN 978-1-10848330-8

 Background

 Jeffrey Hall’s Relating through Technology.
-Advances in Personal Relationships is part of the ieries on advancing personal relationships edited by Christopher Agnew, John Caughlin, Raymond Knee and Terri Orbuch.
+Advances in Personal Relationships is part of the series on advancing personal relationships edited by Christopher Agnew, John Caughlin, Raymond Knee and Terri Orbuch.
 A glance at prior volumes in the series reveals a focus on different types of relationships (e.g., close relationships, intimate relationships, marriages) or, more often, on specific psychological processes in relationships, such as power, intimacy, social influence or attribution processes.
 None of the books focuses on technology in general or on a specific technology.
-This is surprising considering that much of our daily communication these days occurs via technology - WhatsApp messages, voice calls, video chats, posts on social media platforms.
+This is surprising considering that much of our daily communication these days occurs via technology – WhatsApp messages, voice calls, video chats, posts on social media platforms.
 A book on the role of technology in relationship maintenance is desperately needed.

 Overview

 Jeffrey A. Hall is a professor of communication studies at the University of Kansas.
-He has been active in the field of interpersonal relationships for years, shifting his research emphasis more and more tn the role of social network sites or mobile phones in relationship formation and maintenance.
+He has been active in the field of interpersonal relationships for years, shifting his research emphasis more and more to the role of social network sites or mobile phones in relationship formation and maintenance.
 Hall starts the book with a metaphor, comparing his work as an author with that of a DJ, a person who is not exactly creating music but curating and reorganizing music made by others.
 In similar vein, Hall does not attempt a complete overview of all work on technology and relationships.
 Instead, he wants to present an exhibition of selected work by others and himself.
-He has curated and mixed prior work to stimulate the development of new thoughts - an approach I highly appreciate.
+He has curated and mixed prior work to stimulate the development of new thoughts – an approach I highly appreciate.

-The book has an introduction and 10 chapters.
+The book has an introduction and ten chapters.
 The first three chapters focus on fundamental theories, the next three on modality comparisons and contrasts, and the last four deal with enduring tensions of relationships and technology.
 In the introduction, Hall justifies why this book is needed by arguing that there are too many papers focusing on technology rather than the conversations people use technology for.
-Moreover, preexisting relationships of media users are often not considered in these studies, or are, at best, treated as ancillary variables.
-Hall argues - and I fully agree with him - that relationships are multimodal and that the boundaries between offline and online communication need to be overcome when studying how people seamlessly switch between face-to-face communication (FTF) and various media.
+Moreover, pre-existing relationships of media users are often not considered in these studies, or are, at best, treated as ancillary variables.
+Hall argues – and I fully agree with him – that relationships are multimodal and that the boundaries between offline and online communication need to be overcome when studying how people seamlessly switch between face-to-face communication (FTF) and various media.
 He limits the scope of the book to using personal media for building and maintaining personal relationships.
 The book is thus not on media use for other purposes, such as entertainment or information seeking.
 It does, however, consider deliberate choices of not using media or not being available via media.

 Fundamental theories